alexispaz/FortranTemplates/README.md

 # Fortran Preprocessor Templates for Dynamic Data Structures (FPT-DDS)

-Here I present my way to implement _fortran templates_ to create **dynamic data structures using preprocessor directives**.
+A set of _fortran templates_ to create **dynamic data structures** using preprocessor directives.

 A data structure for an arbitrary data type can be easily constructed by defining a few preprocessor variables and including the corresponding files distributed in the `include` folder as it is shown in [the simple example below](#-A-simple-example).

-Another examples of use can be found in the `src` folder.
-To compile this example just type:
+Further examples can be found in the `src` folder.
+Compile those using

-    ./configure
-    make
+autotools:

+    autoreconf -fi && ./configure && make

+or meson:

+    meson setup build --prefix=$PWD/usr --reconfigure && meson install -C build/

 # A simple example